daviewales/pimotion/README.md

 This repo contains simple motion detection code for the Raspberry Pi written in Python with picamera and numpy.

+*Note:*
+At the moment, this code works best in a bright room.
+Make sure that the camera is stationary, and there is a good light source.

 ## Settings

 This program is designed to be used with a remote database through a json api.